-Extracurricular activities including athletics, band, and club activities, are governed by the Student Activity Handbook.
+Extracurricular activities including athletics, cheerleading, band, chorus, and club activities, are governed by the Student Activity Handbook.
 Students who are involved in extracurricular activities may face consequences related to the activity in addition to the consequences discussed in this handbook.